-" LATN 4002H: Advanced Latin Prose
+" LATN 3000H: Advanced Latin

-Further advances understanding of Latin prose through a thorough and vigorous regimen of translation, composition, and study of advanced grammar.
-Prerequisite: At least 70% in LATN 3001H or 3002H (or 3000Y).
+Further advances understanding of Latin through a thorough and vigorous regimen of translation, composition, and study of advanced grammar.
+Prerequisite: At least 80% in LATN 2001H.
 Because the core texts change from year to year, students may take the course more than once with permission of program.
+Excludes LATN 3000Y, 3001H, 3002H.